richhx/Mini-Golf/README.md

 # Mini-Golf
-A 2D mini golf game created in APCS.
+This game was created by Aryan Zaferani, Richard Huang, and Sean McEntee as a project during APCS.